Elephant | A coalescence of beautiful influences

 Seven Nation Army

 This minimalist style came across in the use of the band’s iconic white, red and black colors, and repetitive diamond design in the video for the single Seven Nation Army.
 This was the first song on Elephant.
-It topped the Billboard chart, won a Grammy for Best Rock Song, while Elephant itself won Best Alternative Music Album.
+It topped the Billboard chart, and won a Grammy for Best Rock Song, while Elephant itself won Best Alternative Music Album.

 This song’s gritty guitar riffs and repetitive beat counterpointed with the second of four singles from the album.
 It was the cover version of the Burt Bacharach song I Don’t Know What to Do With Myself, itself originally recorded by R ‘n B singer Chuck Jackson and re-released by Dusty Springfield in the U.K. Two more singles followed, The Hardest Button to Button, and There’s No Home for You Here.